DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - the node forking incident (io.js)
     - why it was so important
     - why java could had done with a fork like that

+## Streams

+...

+**Topics to cover and ideas**

+  - Key concept in programming.
+Paradigm shift when you see data as an stream
+    - sequence of transformations until you reach the end-state
+  - One of the reasons Node JS scaled so much
+  - gulp example
+  - AWS Logs transformation in Lambda using gz streams (from gz to gz)

+## Web Proxies

+...

+**Topics to cover and ideas**

+ - Fiddler, Zap Proxy
+ - Key to understand how the web works
+ - don&#39;t just use them, program on top of them